Added sugar is unhealthy when consumed in excess.

-In a detailed analysis of 11 studies including over 300,000 people, those consuming 1–2 sugar-sweetened beverages per day were 26% more likely to develop type 2 diabetes than those who drank one or fewer sweetened beverages per month (19).
+In a detailed analysis of 11 studies in over 300,000 people, those consuming 1–2 sugar-sweetened beverages per day were 26% more likely to develop type 2 diabetes than those who drank 1 or fewer sweetened beverages per month (

-In addition to insulin resistance and diabetes, frequent sugary beverage consumption has been linked to non-alcoholic fatty liver disease (NAFLD).
+In addition to insulin resistance and diabetes, frequent sugary beverage intake is linked to nonalcoholic fatty liver disease (NAFLD).

 When you consume more fructose than your liver can store as glycogen, the extra fructose is converted into fat.
-Part of this fat can get stored in the liver, which may drive inflammation, insulin resistance and fatty liver disease (20, 21).
+Part of this fat get stored in your liver, which may drive inflammation, insulin resistance, and fatty liver disease (

-Bottom Line: Consuming liquid sugar calories can lead to insulin resistance, metabolic syndrome, type 2 diabetes and fatty liver disease.
+Drinking a lot of liquid sugar may lead to insulin resistance, metabolic syndrome, type 2 diabetes, and fatty liver disease.

 Liquid sugars also have negative effects on heart health.

-What’s more, this doesn’t occur exclusively in people who are insulin resistant, obese or have diabetes.
+What’s more, this doesn’t occur exclusively in people who are insulin resistant, have obesity, or have diabetes.

-Another study in healthy adults found that even small-to-moderate doses of sugar-sweetened beverages led to unhealthy changes in LDL particle size and an increase in the inflammatory marker CRP (26).
+Another study in healthy adults found that even small to moderate doses of sugar sweetened beverages led to unhealthy changes in particle size of LDL (bad) cholesterol and an increase in the inflammatory marker CRP (

-However, liquid sugars may be particularly harmful to people who are already insulin resistant or overweight.
+Liquid sugars may be particularly harmful to people who are already insulin resistant or who have overweight.

-In the 10-week study that provided 25% of calories as high-fructose beverages, overweight and obese people experienced increases in small, dense LDL particles and oxidized cholesterol.
-These are considered major heart disease risk factors (15).
+In the 10-week study that provided 25% of calories as high fructose beverages, people with overweight and obesity experienced increases in small, dense LDL particles and oxidized cholesterol.
+These are considered major heart disease risk factors (

-Consuming liquid sugar calories may lead to inflammation, high blood triglycerides and changes in LDL particles that increase heart disease risk.
+Consuming liquid sugar calories may lead to inflammation, high blood triglycerides, and changes in LDL (bad) cholesterol that increase heart disease risk.

-In a study that provided between 0–25% of calories from sugar-sweetened beverages, those in the 25% group had a greater increase in disease risk factors than the 10% group (25).
+In a study that provided between 0–25% of calories from sugar sweetened beverages, those in the 25% group had a greater increase in disease risk factors than the 10% group (

-Only the 0% group experienced no adverse effects (25).
+Only the 0% group experienced no negative effects (

-Another study found that consuming 6.5% of calories as sugar-sweetened beverages for 3 weeks negatively affected health markers and body composition in healthy men (26).
+Another study found that consuming 6.5% of calories as sugar sweetened beverages for 3 weeks negatively affected health markers and body composition in healthy men (

 A high intake of liquid sugar is bad for your health.
-Limit your fruit juice consumption to 2 ounces (59 ml) per day and avoid beverages with added sugar.
+Limit your fruit juice consumption to 2 ounces (60 mL) per day and avoid beverages with added sugar.

 Plain water is the healthiest beverage you can drink.
 However, alternating plain water with beverages that provide a little flavor is more realistic for many people.